ianrae/twixt/README.md

 Its fields have their own validation and formatting.
 Twixt objects can copy their data to and from model objects automatically.

+### Getting Twixt
+Add the following to the libraryDependencies in the build.sbt file in your project:

+	"twixt" % "twixt_2.11" % "0.2.0"

+and add a resolver:

+	resolvers += "release repository" at  "http://ianrae.github.io/releases/"

+See the sample project in samples/sample1.

 ### TwixtForm

 A twixt class derives from TwixtForm and consists of public "value" objects